Artist

 Bio

-Charlotte Houlihan is an expressive figurative painter whose work is defined by playful exploration of colour and lusciousness of paint.
+Charlotte Houlihan is a figurative painter whose work is defined by a playful exploration of colour and lusciousness of paint.
 She is a mother to two children in a neurodivergent household where she juggles her roles as artist, tutor and primary carer.
-Although varied in execution Charlotte’s work is rooted in observation from life.
+Although varied in execution her work is rooted in observation from life.
 People, the figure and human nature are important themes.
-Charlotte’s work has been included in the ING Discerning Eye and The New English Art Club exhibitions and she was awarded the first prize NEAC Scholarship for 2024 - 2025.
-She is a member of Oxford Art Society.
+Charlotte is represented by Tregony Contemporary and her work has been included in the New English Art Club and ING Discerning Eye exhibitions.
+She was awarded the first prize NEAC Scholarship for 2024 - 2025.

 Artist Statement